 # Microsoft Intune Integration

-The integration between Microsoft Intune and Asset Panda streamlines device and asset tracking and management.
-Key fields and options include:
+The integration between Microsoft Intune and Asset Panda Pro streamlines device and asset tracking and management.
+The integration supports the following types of actions:

 * **Device Type**: Sync and import assets based on their specific type.